 My friend ordered the Egg Florentine and fared a lot better.
-First of all she knew about the tomato pest issue, so clever her to go with the spinach instead.
+First of all she knew about the tomato pesto issue, so clever of her to go with the spinach instead.

-The spinach portion is more than generous as well but has here the benefit to really soak up the sauce.
-This was a really lovely combination especially with the added pine nuts.
-The sauce hollandaise had according to the menu cheese in it.
+The spinach portion is more than generous as well, but has here the benefit to really soak up the sauce.
+This was a lovely combination especially with the added pine nuts.
+The sauce Hollandaise had, according to the menu, cheese in it.
 I couldn’t taste it though.